MaheChen/Bioinformatic-Analysis/README.md

 # Bioinformatic Analysis of Cellular Proteomic Data

-This is our final project for our first-year statistics course.
+This is our final project for our first-year statistics course at UofT.

 The purpose of this project is to apply statistics in bioinformatic research work to help fight cancer!